Knowledge Distillation for Human Action Anticipation

 We performed several experiments on the JHMDB dataset.
 We used the I3D network as the backbone for this task.
-The network was initialized with the weights of a network that was pre-trained on the Kinetics dataset.
-Training data consisted of pairs of video clips, each with $8$ frames.
-We used spatial crops of $224\times224$ pixels.
-The anticipated time between the two clips was set to be $\tau=15$ frames.
-We extracted from the \texttt{Mixed\_4f} layer of the I3D to produce the $2 \times 14 \times14 \times 832$ output feature map.
+We followed the standard protocol~\cite{shi2018action} for evaluation on this dataset, i.e., using only the first 20\% of the frames to predict action class labels.
 During training, we combined both the classification loss $\mL_c$ (using the class labels or the predicted class probability) and the attention loss $\mL_d$ (using feature maps).
 We used KL divergence for the classification loss.
-For the attention loss, we used Huber loss (with $\delta=1$) instead of mean squared error for better optimization.
-We set the value $\alpha$ to be $\frac{1}{\sqrt{d}}$.
-All the models were trained using SGD with momentum $0.9$ and weight decay $10^{-5}$.
-The training started with an initial learning rate of $0.01$ and stopped after $80$ epochs.
-The learning rate was decreased by a factor of $10$ at epoch $20$.
-Both RGB frames and Optical Flow maps were used to train an anticipation network.
+For the attention loss, we used Huber loss (with $\delta=1$).
+Both RGB frames and optical flow maps were used to train an anticipation network.